stadium-software/css-utilities/README.md

 ```

 ### Line height
-1. Affects the line-height property
+Line height classes allow for increasing or decreasing the line-height attribute of displayed text
-2. Calculated as percentage of font-size
+1. Calculated as percentage of font-size
-3. Append a value between 50 and 250 (the equivalent of line-height:0.5 to 2.5;)
+2. Append a value between 50 and 250 (the equivalent of line-height:0.5 to 2.5;)
-4. Increment by 10 (50, 60, 70, etc.)
+3. Increment by 10 (50, 60, 70, etc.)

 Example for 'line-height: 140%;' (the equivalent of 'line-height:1.4;')
 ```css